Supporting Spirituality as a Resource for Healing, Wholeness, and a Meaningful Life.

 Therapist and PSI Executive Director

-Sarah McCaslin, MDiv, LCSW
+Sarah McCaslin, MS, MDiv, LCSW

 Therapist

-Mary Rogers Nummelin, LMSW
+Mary Rogers Nummelin, LCSW, MSW, MA, ADHD-CCSP

 Therapist